Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

     * ./bin32 (if 32bit)
     * ./bin64 (if 64bit)

+* If you're building the GUI, the following cmake or windows environment variable must be used separately from the other dependencies to specify Qt5's location.
+Like the other environment variables, append 32 or 64 if you wish to build both architectures:
+> QTDIR         (path to Qt build base directory)

+* NOTE: The GUI builds by default.
+If you don't want to build the GUI, add a cmake boolean variable DISABLE_UI, set to true.

+* NOTE: An example Qt directory you would use here if you installed Qt5 to D:\Qt would usually look something like this:
+> (32bit) D:\Qt\5.3\msvc2013
+> (64bit) D:\Qt\5.3\msvc2013_64

 * Run cmake-gui.
 In "where is the source code", enter in the repo directory (example: D:/obs).
 In "where to build the binaries", enter the repo directory path with the 'build' subdirectory (example: D:/obs/build).

-* NOTE: The subdirectories 'build', 'release', and 'debug' are meant for builds, and are excluded from the repo in .gitignore, so they are safe to use for building.
+* NOTE: You should create one or more of the following subdirectories within the repository for building: release, debug, and build (suffixed with or without 32/64 to specify architecture).
+They are excluded from the repo in .gitignore for the sake of building, so they are safe to create an use within the repository base directory.

 * Press 'Configure', then enable the COPY_DEPENDENCIES option, then press 'Configure' again, and then press 'Generate' to generate visual studio project files in the 'build' subdirectory.